webyda/skick/README.md

 in the sequence should replace itself with the `f"{message['session_type']}:final"` actor, handing control over to the subsession in question.

+### Session termination
+Since sessions are not normal actors, they are terminated in a slightly different fashion than normal actors.
+If you invoke the `inst.stop` method on the `BackActor`, the `WebsocketActor` will make sure to close the connection and stop the `FrontActor`.

+This works because the `FrontActor`, `BackActor` and the consumer task in the `FrontActor` are collated in a special `Syzygy` object by the `WebsocketActor`.
+If any of the three fail, the `Syzygy` provides methods for also shutting down the other two.

+An element of caution is required when it comes to these Syzygies.
+While the consumer task is directly monitored by the `WebsocketActor`, and while the stop methods are invoked directly without involving messaging, the `WebsocketActor` is informed of the demise of the actors in the `Syzygy` through the sentinel message it
+*should* emit.
+This may prove unreliable on some occasions, and we *might* see situations where only one of the actors is actually alive.
+We may also experience ill defined states when the sentinel messages are in transition.

 ## Clustering
 Skick has the ability to run on many shards in a cluster.
 If this is required for your application, then you must have some supported messaging system configured in your back end, since Skick does not supply its own distributed messaging system.